 If you decide to go ahead with counselling sessions, we will decide together a suitable time slot which will be available for you on a weekly basis for as long as appropriate for you.
 Initially it is helpful to have 6 sessions, in order to establish the therapeutic relationship, and then review how you feel about continuing.
 From this basis, the number of weeks counselling will depend on your individual needs.
 We will agree this between ourselves and keep it under review as our work progresses.

-Counselling sessions last for 50 minutes and are held weekly, usually at the same time each week.
+Counselling sessions last for 50 minutes and are held weekly.
+If possible appointments will be at the same time each week, however, this can be flexible depending on clients' needs to fit in with lifestyle demands.

 Please feel free to contact me by: